-North Leupp Family Farms is a Diné operated, non-profit community-based farm serving rural communities in Western Navajo Nation.
-The program will encourage continued capacity building at the farm while expanding an ongoing program of technical assistance to small Native farmers with the support of several partners across the Southwest.
-Some of the greatest impacts imparted through this program will be through direct technical assistance to producers.
+The North Leupp Family Farms is a Diné operated, non-profit community-based farm serving rural communities in Western Navajo Nation.
+The proposed program will encourage continued capacity building at the farm while expanding an ongoing program of technical assistance to small Native farmers with the support of several partners across the Southwest.
+Some of the greatest impacts imparted through this program will be through the direct technical assistance to producers.

 35. Northwest Native Development Fund

 The Northwest Native Development Fund (NNDF) is a CDFI providing financing to Native producers.
 NAAF funding will assist in financing more Native owned cattle operations, assistance to impacted wood harvest clients, and access to business training opportunities.